 “Despite the fact that stress increasingly touches the life of almost every American, and that there are lifestyle changes that can help to relieve some of the worst aspects of stress, once in the doctor’s office, it’s not a common topic of discussion.
 About 20% report never talking to their provider about lifestyle changes to improve their health, 27% don’t discuss their progress in making behavior changes to curb stress, 33% never talk about how to manage stress and 38% never discuss their mental health.”

 Consistent high stress can become a chronic condition.
-High blood pressure, depression, a weak immune system, heart disease, obesity and insomnia are just a few of the side effects of high stress levels.
-Many people lack the proper education on what stress does and how it effects them.
+High blood pressure, depression, a weak immune system, heart disease, obesity and insomnia are just a few of the side effects of high-stress levels.
+Many people lack the proper education on what stress does and how it affects them.
 Adults often don’t talk about mental health with their healthcare providers and don’t get the treatment they need to manage stress and mental care appropriately.
-Those that ignore or don’t understand symptoms of depression, mental health concerns and stress are more likely to suffer detrimental consequences that effect their life.
+Those that ignore or don’t understand symptoms of depression, mental health concerns, and stress are more likely to suffer detrimental consequences that affect their life.

 Consequences and Impact